 Veteran microprocessor engineer and retired Google exec and wife Kathy Kwan direct their giving to educational equity at the K-12 level, jobs, and professional development.

-Summit Partners tech investor and wife Bridgett have set up a scholarship at Harvard Business School and have supported artists and the arts.
+Summit Partners tech investor and wife Bridgett provide a scholarship at Harvard Business School and support artists and the arts.

 Fenton, a tech company founder and venture capitalist, focuses on the Bay Area.
 Causes include environment, education & youth, arts.
 Fenton's son Peter, also a tech guy, is a trustee of the family foundation.